MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

 ## Purpose

-This document is for presenters preparing to teach the Microsoft Security Virtual Training Day for "Modernize Security and Defend Against Threats".
+This document is for presenters preparing to teach the Microsoft Security Virtual Training Day for "Defend against threats with SIEM & XDR".
 This material is a subset of the SC-200: Microsoft Security Operations Analyst certification course.

 ## Demo prerequisites